-The first awards were presented at the Global Internet Evangelism Network forum, July 9-13, 2008 in Denver, Colorado, United States.
+The first netAwards were presented at the Global Internet Evangelism Network forum, July 9-13, 2008, in Denver, Colorado, United States.

-Nominations for the Adventist netAward are evaluated by group of Adventist communication and IT professionals:
+Nominations for the Adventist netAward are evaluated by a group of Adventist communication and IT professionals:

 2008 – Denver, Colorado, USA

-- John Beckett – for fostering awareness of technological advances to expand the ministry and mission of the Seventh-day Adventist Church
+For fostering awareness of technological advances to expand the ministry and mission of the Seventh-day Adventist Church.

-- Bibleinfo.com Team – for development of a Seventh-day Adventist ministry tool for outreach to online communities and communicating the values of Bible study on the Web
+For development of a Seventh-day Adventist ministry tool for reaching online communities and communicating the values of Bible study on the internet.

-- Darryl Hosford – for continuing vision to communicate the gospel through Internet technology and commitment to grow the Seventh-day Adventist Internet community
+For continuing vision to communicate the gospel through internet technology and commitment to grow the Seventh-day Adventist internet community.

-- Ronald Vyhmeister – for fostering the use of online technology in the mission of the Seventh-day Adventist Church, specifically reaching the unreached people groups in the 10/40 Window through the Internet
+For fostering the use of online technology in the mission of the Seventh-day Adventist Church, specifically reaching the unreached people groups in the 10/40 Window through the internet.

-- Tom & Violet Zapara – for visionary support and empowering others to use technology for the mission of the Seventh-day Adventist Church
+For supporting and empowering others to use technology for the mission of the Seventh-day Adventist Church.

-- Gordon Harty/Sean Carney – For pioneering involvement in the application of technology and networking for Seventh-day Adventist mission, including the establishment of Three Angels’ Global Networking, TAGnet.
+For pioneering involvement in the application of technology and networking for Seventh-day Adventist mission, including the establishment of the Three Angels’ Global Networking platform, TAGnet.

 2009 – Orlando, Florida, USA